ridvanc/fairlaunch-sniper/README.md

 BETA.
 NOT FULLY TESTED.

+This bot snipes fairlaunch tokens, where you know the contract address ahead of time and are waiting for liqudity to be added.

+With all of my bots you can find pre-compiled binaries in the dist folder.
+You should be able to run this bot anywhere (even mobile) without worrying about other dependencies.

 # GENERAL SETTINGS:

 `PRIVATE_KEY`: The private key is self explanatory.
 No one will **ever** ask for it.
 Don't **share** it.